This is the site of Team Unboxed (68118) - a 2025-26 FLL Challenge Team

 Kiaan

 I assisted the team with code and after completing the Salvage ops and mineshaft artifact.
-I created our 130 point run and passed the run to Nick, who improved it.
+I created our 130 point run and passed the run to my team.
 In our innovation project, I tried to 3D print a ramp, but it did not come out so well.I also created a Teachable Machine basic AI to recognize types of artifacts, and then connected it to a Raspberry Pi chip camera and video display using MIT Scratch.

 I learnt a lot more about coding, uses of points per second, and building.